-We love the flexible fill hose pump head design, and find it particularly critical as pump size decreases.
-With a pump as small as this contender, it would be very difficult to effectively pump if the user was tethered to the valve stem, as is the case with a traditional integrated pump head.
+We love the flexible fill hose and find it particularly critical as pump size decreases.
+With a pump as small as this one, it would be challenging to effectively pump if the user was tethered to the valve stem with no hose.
 The flexible fill hose unthreads from the pump head, slides out of the pump shaft, and is ready to use.
-The Lezyne pumps we tested and the Pro Bike Tool Mini all have a hose that completely detaches from the pump and must be threaded into the pump head.
+The Lezyne pumps we tested and the Pro Bike Tool High Pressure Pump all have a hose that completely detaches from the pump and must be threaded into the pump head.

 This contender receives our highest accolades for portability.
 The pump is tiny, at 18.5cm and only weighs 87g.
-You won't even notice it in a jersey pocket and it will even fit in some seat bags.
+You won't even notice it in a jersey pocket.
+It will even fit in some seat bags.
 It also comes with a frame mount if storing in a jersey pocket is not your thing.
 This contender is the most portable pump we have tested.

 The RaceRocket proved to be a durable tool throughout testing.
 Despite frequent use in sometimes questionable weather, we never experienced any issues.
-A rubber cap prevents contamination of the pump head and we anticipate that the RaceRocket will provide many years of reliable service.
-Other contenders, such as the Lezyne Road Drive, Lezyne Pressure Drive, and Silca Impero Ultimate, all score similarly in this metric, earning an 8 out of 10.
+A rubber cap prevents contamination of the pump head, and we anticipate that the RaceRocket will provide many years of reliable service.
+Other contenders, such as the Lezyne Road Drive, Lezyne Pressure Drive, and Silca Impero Ultimate, all do well in this metric.

-The RaceRocket is a great value at 39.95.
+The RaceRocket is a great value.
 With quality construction and great pumping performance, we would strongly recommend this pump.

 This contender is a great mini pump in a tiny package.
 It surprised us during testing with excellent pumping performance to size ratio.
 High quality and innovative design and great portability make this a go-to pump for our gram counting testers.